-Andrew L. Goldman has been a faculty member at GU since 2002, in both the History and Classical Civilizations Department, and served as the Alphonse A. and Geraldine F. Arnold Distinguished Professor from 2015-18.
+Andrew L. Goldman has been a faculty member at GU in the History Department since 2002.
+He served as the Alphonse A. and Geraldine F. Arnold Distinguished Professor from 2015-18 and for numerous years as the chair of the Classical Civilizations Department.
 His fields of special interest are the history and archaeology of the ancient Mediterranean and Black Sea regions.
-He received his BA from Wesleyan University (1988), and his MA and PhD from the University of North Carolina-Chapel Hill (1993 and 2000, respectively).
+He received his BA from Wesleyan University (1988), and his MA and PhD in Classical Archaeology from the University of North Carolina-Chapel Hill (1993 and 2000, respectively).
 Before arriving at GU, he spent several years studying and teaching abroad, in Ankara, Turkey, as a Fulbright Fellow and instructor at Bilkent University (1995-97), and in Rome as an instructor at Duke University's Intercollegiate Center for Classical Studies (1999-2000).
 Dr. Goldman was also the Rodney S. Young Fellow at the University of Pennsylvania Museum (2000-01), an institution at which he continues to conduct research (as a consulting scholar through 2020).

-Dr. Goldman maintains a strong passion for bringing the ancient world to life, through developing programs and community outreach opportunities focused on the ancient world.
+Dr. Goldman maintains a strong passion for bringing the ancient world to life and a dedication to developing community programming and outreach opportunities focused on the ancient world.
 Recent projects include the 3-month exhibition, “Roman Myth and Mythmaking”, co-curated with Dr. Paul Manoguerra at the Jundt Art Museum in the fall of 2017.
 The exhibition, which featured nearly 120 ancient objects from three East Coast institutions, brought over 5000 visitors to the GU campus (as well as a troupe of Roman reenactors to the Herak Quad).
-In addition, Dr. Goldman has continued to bring local, regional and national lecturers to campus on an annual basis, providing the GU and Spokane community with access to some of the brightest and most engaging speakers in the fields of archaeology, ancient history and Classics.
-Such efforts include the 2016 lecture series “Perceptions of Roman Myth, Memory and Culture”, which brought nine speakers to GU via a Spark Grant from Humanities Washington, an institution who also supported the 2010 “Greek Week” lecture series, held in tandem with the GU Theater Department’s production of Aristophanes’ Lysistrata.
-In recognition of such contributions, Dr. Goldman has received several honors for his teaching, advising and professional work at Gonzaga, including a Faculty Exemplary Award for Professional Service (2017), the GU Compass Award (2014), and the Gonzaga University Exemplary Teaching Award (2008).
+Dr. Goldman has also continued to bring local, regional and national lecturers to campus on an annual basis, providing the GU and Spokane community with access to some of the most engaging speakers in the fields of archaeology, ancient history and Classics.
+Such efforts include the 2020 lecture series “Revealing Pompeii: Its Past, Present and Future”, the 2017 GU colloquium “Archaeology and the Humanities”, the 2016 lecture series “Perceptions of Roman Myth, Memory and Culture” (supported by a Spark Grant from Humanities Washington), and the 2010 “Greek Week” lecture series, held in tandem with the GU Theater Department’s production of Aristophanes’ Lysistrata.
+In recognition of such contributions, Dr. Goldman has received several honors for his teaching, advising and professional work at Gonzaga, including two Gonzaga University Exemplary Teaching Awards (2019, 2008), a Digital Humanities Fellowship (2019), a Faculty Exemplary Award for Professional Service (2017), and the GU Compass Award (2014).

 When he’s not teaching at Gonzaga or excavating in the field, Dr. Goldman is an active member of local and national institutions which promote scholarly and public discussion of the ancient world and the field of archaeology.
 He is currently the president of the Spokane Society of the Archaeological Institute of America (AIA), and has served as a traveling lecturer for national AIA since 2008.
 Since 2006 he has led numerous tours of Turkey for GU students and community members as well as other individuals, students and scholars.
 His continuing affiliations include the AIA, the Classical Association of the Pacific Northwest (CAPN), the American Research Institute in Turkey (ARIT), the Association of Ancient Historians (AAH), and the Vergilian Society.

-And when he’s not doing all of that, Dr. Goldman likes to spend quality time with his wife Amy, their Bernese Mountain dogs Pistol and Finnegan, and their Maine Coon cat Atticus.
-His other areas of interest include hiking, skiing, yoga, pottery and gardening.
+And when he’s not doing all of that, Dr. Goldman likes to spend quality time with his wife Amy, their Bernese Mountain dog Torch, and their Maine Coon cat Atticus.
+His other areas of interest include hiking, skiing, rowing, pottery and gardening.

 Selected Publications on Roman Gordion